Nick Warner

 Nicholas Peter Warner, (born 22 May 1950) is a former Australian diplomat, intelligence official and public servant.

 Warner was the Director-General of the Office of National Intelligence (ONI) from December 2018 until December 2020.
 He also served as the director-general of the precursor agency to ONI, the Office of National Assessments, from December 2017 to December 2018.

 Prior to that, Warner served as the director-general Australian Secret Intelligence Service (ASIS) from August 2009 to December 2017, and the secretary of the Australian Department of Defence from December 2006 to August 2009.

 Education

-Born in Singapore, Warner holds a Bachelor of Arts degree with honours in history and Asian studies and a Master of Arts degree in history from the Australian National University (ANU).
+Born in the Colony of Singapore, Warner holds a Bachelor of Arts degree with honours in history and Asian studies and a Master of Arts degree in history from the Australian National University (ANU).